CODE-at-TACC/summer-2016/robotics/ASSEMBLY.md

 _*Firmware*_

-In this introductory lesson, we are using pre-programmed firmware.
-This is so that the robot is definitely "doing something" when it is built.
-Later, we will go into programming the robot.
+Throughout this robotics curriculum, we will use the ```codetacc-robotics``` library.
+It includes an example program that will get the robot "up and running".
+Consider it the "Hello World" of robotics -- it allows the students to see that every system and every part of their toolchain works.